futurehomeno/fimp-api/adapter/thing_management.md

 }
 ```

-* Example of an event confirming successful exclusion process:
+* Example of a command to force delete a thing with address 21:

 ```json
 {